Can AP Psychology substitute for Psy 101?

 Yes!
 Students that successfully complete 16 units per semester as well as 4 or 5 units during each January Interterm can complete all required course work in 3.5 years.
 If interested, your Psychology Advisor will be the best resource in helping you plan this out.

 Can I study abroad?

 Yes.
-Review the Study Abroad website for details for semester or yearlong programs and shorter Study Tours Abroad of a week or more during November, January Interterm, Spring Break, and summer.
+Review the following ULV web pages for details for semester or yearlong Study Abroad programs and shorter Study Tours Abroad of a week or more during November, January Interterm, Spring Break, and summer.

 Make certain that you have discussed your study abroad or study tour plans with your Psychology Advisor to ensure that you will be able complete your GE and Major requirements by your scheduled graduation date.

 After graduation, what is the best way to prepare for admissions to grad school?

 The best time to prepare for graduate school is long before you graduate.
 Before you graduate, studying for and excelling on the GRE is the best way to increase your options for graduate school.
 If you are graduating and want to make yourself more competitive for graduate school then it is recommended that you pursue a job or volunteer opportunities in the field.
 Students looking to attend more research oriented graduate schools (i.e., most Ph.D. programs) should pursue research assistant jobs, students pursuing a more clinically oriented graduate training (e.g., MFT or Psy.D.) should pursue clinically oriented jobs (e.g., Behavioral Technician at an Applied Behavior Analysis company).

 I see in the schedule of classes that CAPA offers classes that restrict enrollment to CAPA students only; how do I get approval to enroll in a CAPA class?

 In rare circumstances, particularly when a senior needs a particular class to graduate and no other options are available, a student may appeal to the Director of CAPA to be permitted to register for a CAPA class.